ulukfuni/simple-todo/README.md

 ## Your challenge
 Your challenge, if you so choose to accept, shall be to implement the User Story below.

-The estimated time to complete the exercise is between 2 and 4 hours.
+The estimated time to complete the exercise is between 2 and 4 hours, ***please do not spend more than 8 hours on this exercise***.

 ### User Story
 ```